superduper/eyjafjallajokull/README.md

 Let's say:
 - Your grunt(or other) server lives at `localhost:9000`
 - API that you want to use lives at `derpeddit.herokuapp.com`
-- APIs that `derpeddit.herokuapp.com` provides start with a prefix `api`
+- APIs that `derpeddit.herokuapp.com` provides start with a prefix `/api`

 Here's how a config will look like